Why focus on large legacy trees?

 Where will the new trees be planted?

-Our new trees will be planted close to the legacy trees we are caring for.
+We try to plant saplings close to the legacy trees we are stewarding.
 This will let our larger trees protect and nurture the younger trees as they grow into fully grown carbon capture heroes!

 How does an offset program work?